genio/sodium-ffi/README.md

 ```

 The [crypto\_sign\_open](https://doc.libsodium.org/public-key_cryptography/public-key_signatures#combined-mode)
-function prepends a signature to an unaltered message.
+function checks that a signed message has a valid signature for the public key.
+If so, it returns that message
+and if not, it will throw.

 ## crypto\_sign\_seed\_keypair